graphql/graphql.github.io/site/learn/BestPractice-Authorization.md

 next: /learn/serving-over-http/
 ---

+> Delegate authorization logic to the business logic layer

-Authorization rules are a type of business logic that describe whether a given user/session/context has permission to perform a given action or see a piece of data.
+Authorization is a type of business logic that describes whether a given user/session/context has permission to perform an action or see a piece of data.
 For example:

 *“Only authors can see their drafts”*